-- Arizona State University has one professional graduate certificate semiconductor processing for people with BS or MS in engineering or related fields.
-It is online, and appears to have no lab component.
-15 Credits hours. - Portland State University has a professional graduate certificate in Semiconductor Materials and Manufacturing Overview, offered on campus (in Mechanical Engineering).
-Two of the available 8 courses have labs. - Purdue is rapidly developing a semiconductor degree and certificate, and credentialing work force development - C. Similar programs at other universities in Ohio, or in the United States, and their levels of success
+- Arizona State University has one embedded graduate certificate semiconductor processing.
+It is online, and appears to have no lab component. - University of South Florida has an online embedded certificate in Semiconductor Technology and Manufacturing (STEM).
+It is online, and appears to have no lab component. - Purdue is rapidly developing a semiconductor degree and certificate, and credentialing work force development - C. Similar programs at other universities in Ohio, or in the United States, and their levels of success